jaderbrandao/ApiCore/README.md

  [Route("weatherforecast-list")]
 ```

-For Bad requests, the version 2.0.0 consider DataAnnotations, for example [Required] from body.
+For Bad requests, considering DataAnnotations, for example [Required] from body.
 You can customize messages for this in appsettings.json, see the ApiSettings.cs.
 The response ignore null values and use CamelCase.

 A new version for Dependency Injection is available, just make a IServiceCollection extension to use this, like example below: